jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 J Code Access Controllers and Interfaces.
 \------------------------------------------------

-I mentioned friend and public here, but access controllers are more complex in J Code due to embedded globalities.
+I mentioned friend and public here, but access controllers are more complex in J Code due to embedded modules.
 There is basically an infinite amount of access controllers.
 For that they aren't primarily named anymore, they are systemized.
 You might have an access controller that ensures that.
 Maybe what I put in a triangle previously, is actually something that just has special access.
 Maybe the triangle shouldn't be used there then, but just a special access controller.
 The triangle can then be used as an interfaces mark.
 The triangle previously marked all symbols inside the triangle as having this special access.
 If I don't use the  triangle there anymore then I'd have to change each of those symbols' access controllers.
 For that...
 You should be able to group symbols inside a special symbol that controls the access for all the directly contained symbols.
 So to see the triangle as a special access controller and for that not use the triangle for it anymore, but an actual access controller, I'd have to use access controller symbols (line and line 'terminators) for all the containing symbols, which would drastically make the diagram more difficult.
 An  idea is to make a special symbol to control the access for all the directly contained symbols.
 What pops into my head now is: since the triangle would then stand for interface, each member with the same access controller could belong to the same interface.
 Therefore, an interface symbol (triangle) could be used to group these symbols and the interface symbol gets the access controller instead, which applies it to all directly contained symbols.

 -----